mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** It’s always changing.

-**Katagiri:** Changing.
+**Katagiri Roshi:** Changing.
 Good.
 Yes.
 That is really characteristic of phenomena.

 So the mind as phenomena means the mind as the world which is constantly changing, appearing and disappearing.
 This is the mind as phenomena.